-When a student receives a failing grade in a semester course that does not require a repeat of the year a grade of "F" (Fail) will be entered in the transcript with a notation of "Successfully Remediated" when the remediation is complete.
-If a student repeats a year, the transcript will list both attempts at the course with a "RP "(repeat) notation after the courses from the first attempt and the final grade of the second attempt at the course.
+When a student receives a failing grade in a semester course that does not require a repeat of the year a grade of "F" (Fail) will be entered in the transcript.
+A second course listing will be added when the remediation is complete with a notation of "Successfully Remediated".
+If a student repeats a year, the transcript will list both attempts at the course with a "RP" (repeat) notation after the courses from the first attempt and the final grade of the second attempt at the course.